scipion-em/docs/docs/developer/tutorials/understanding-plugin-class.rst

 Last, let's modify **getEnviron** function and remove **PYTHONPATH** key from Environ dict - this is required for the virtual environment to work properly within Scipion.

-Now we are ready to install myprogram-1.0 with conda environment (remember, we have renamed to myprogram-1.1, so now our binaries are missing if you run `scipion installb -h`)
+Now we are ready to install myprogram-1.0 with conda environment (remember, we have renamed to myprogram-1.1, so now our binaries are missing if you run `./scipion3 installb -h`)
 Execute the following:

 .. code-block::

-    scipion installb myprogram
+    ./scipion3 installb myprogram

 Here we did not provide the version, so the version with **default=True** flag is installed.
 If the installation have completed successfully, you are in luck!